cedmax/bitbucket-to-github/Readme.md

 Please make sure you read the [safety information](https://github.com/cedmax/bitbucket-to-github#safety-information) before proceeding: there's an edge case that could expose your private repos.

+Before starting make sure you can clone your Bitbucket repos by running on one of them

+`> git clone git@bitbucket.org:${USERNAME}/${REPONAME}.git`

+If this doesn't work please fix it before continuing.

 ## Configuration

 1. Copy `env` to `.env`